bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 The overflow hack we used in the last chapter for fixing floats works because we’re forcing the parent to stretch around all of the content, floated or not, by using a hidden overflow.
  -->

+## Margins and padding with flexbox

+## Grid

+There's another CSS specification for layout called Grid.
+As you can guess from the name, it allows us to define grids, and gives us power over columns, rows and gutters!.
+We'll get to it if we have time, but I'm skipping it for now, because so many of it's properties are very similar to flexbox's.
+It's just simply easier to learn grid _after_ you've learned flexbox.

 ## Resources

 [CSS Reference for Flexbox](https://cssreference.io/flexbox/)

+flexbox froggy